anindyamitra2002/Wildlife-Anomaly-Detection-using-YOLOv5l/README.md

 ### Workflow Diagram
 ![Workflow Diagram](./assets/Workflow-yolov5l.png)
-*Note: Replace the placeholder above with a workflow diagram.*

 1. **Input**: Captured by UAVs or stationary cameras.
 2. **Frame Extraction**: The video is broken into frames.